MyersResearchGroup/myersresearchgroup.github.io/content/publication/genetic-circuit-dynamics-fontanarrosa-2020/index.md

   what causes unwanted switching variations in combinational genetic circuits using hazard analysis and a new dynamic model generator.
 The analysis is done in previously built and modeled genetic circuits with known glitching behavior.
-The dynamic models generated not only predict the same steady-states as previous models but can also predict the unwanted switching variations that have been observed experimentally.
+The dynamic models generated not only predict the same steady states as previous models but can also predict the unwanted switching variations that have been observed experimentally.
   Multiple input changes may cause glitches due to propagation delays within the circuit.
   Modifying the circuit's layout to alter these delays may change the likelihood of